 Comprehensive school counseling programs are integral to the school's educational environment and partner with other academic and behavioral initiatives to effect positive changes in student achievement and behavior.
 Professional school counselors plan the comprehensive school counseling program and facilitate its delivery in collaboration with school administrators, other professional educators, and community members to produce measurable results.
 In a comprehensive program, the school counselor serves as a leader, advocate, and collaborator working to recognize and remove systemic barriers to student success.
 Resulting positive changes include increased student achievement, an improved graduation rate, better attendance, reduced disciplinary referrals, completed individual learning plans, and increased student participation in the community.

-National School Counseling Week 2018: State Superintendent Tony Evers’ Proclamation
+National School Counseling Week 2019: State Superintendent Carolyn Stanford Taylor's Proclamation

 Dropout Early Warning System Overview